-The COVID-19 pandemic is affecting every aspect of people’s lives and placing great demands on governments and public institutions.
+The COVID-19 pandemic has affected every aspect of people’s lives and placed great demands on governments and public institutions.

 The scale of the UK government’s response will have implications for public spending and public service delivery for years to come.
 It is too early to tell what the full impact will be, but it will be profound.

 As the UK’s public spending watchdog, it is our role to support Parliament in holding the government to account.
-We are carrying out a substantial programme of audit work on the government’s response to COVID-19 and will continue to do so.
+We have already carried out a substantial programme of audit work on the government’s response to COVID-19 and will continue to do so.
 Our work will also provide expert insight to help ensure that appropriate lessons are learned for the future.

 Gareth Davies, Comptroller & Auditor General

 Our programme of work

 In light of the wide range and significance of the government’s actions to tackle the COVID-19 crisis, we are carrying out a broad and varied programme of work.

-We are looking at government preparedness for the pandemic, the spending on the direct health response and the wider emergency response.
-We are also looking at the measures aimed at protecting businesses and individuals from the economic impact.
+We have already looked at government preparedness for the pandemic, the spending on the direct health response and the wider emergency response.
+We also looked at the measures aimed at protecting businesses and individuals from the economic impact.

-We will prioritise our work on areas where we think there have been particular challenges and where we feel there is most to learn.
+We will continue to prioritise our work on areas where we think there have been particular challenges and where we feel there is most to learn.